-The Intercultural Initiative

-In 2024, PSD continued its support for a Berlin-based women's refuge, the Intercultural Initiative, which supports several key areas, including assistance for women experiencing violence by providing social work support and free legal advice, housing projects and shelters for women and children fleeing domestic violence and protection for refugees, from exploitation and human trafficking.
+The Interkulturelle Initiative In 2024, PSD continued its support for a Berlin-based women's refuge, The Interkulturelle Initiative, which supports several key areas, including assistance for women experiencing violence by providing social work support and free legal advice, housing projects and shelters for women and children fleeing domestic violence, and protection for refugees, from exploitation and human trafficking.
 Its efforts aim to create a safe and supportive environment for those in need within their community.

-Laughing Hearts

-PSD has continued its support for the Laughing Hearts charity, which is dedicated to improving the lives of children and teenagers who face challenging circumstances.
-It focuses on providing support through various initiatives, such as organising activities like dance lessons, sports club memberships and educational programmes including tutoring and language trips.
-Laughing Hearts also helps with healthrelated needs, such as funding for glasses and dental care.
+Laughing Hearts PSD has continued its support for The Laughing Hearts charity, which is dedicated to improving the lives of children and teenagers who face challenging circumstances.
+It focuses on providing support through various initiatives, such as organising activities like dance lessons, sports club memberships, and educational programs including tutoring and language trips.
+Laughing Hearts also helps with health-related needs, such as funding for glasses and dental care.
 Its goal is to create joyful experiences and a sense of belonging for these young individuals, ensuring they feel valued and supported within their community.

-Single Homeless Project

-QSix, our key partner and Property Advisor, continued to support SHP for a fifth year.
+The Single Homeless Project QSix, our key partner and Property Advisor, continued to support The Single Homeless Project (SHP) for a fifth year.
 SHP is a London-wide charity dedicated to preventing homelessness and supporting single Londoners in transforming their lives.
-They provide a range of services, including crisis intervention, accommodation and support for mental health and substance dependency.
-SHP also offers life skills and employment programmes, promoting wellbeing and opportunities for personal growth.
+They provide a range of services, including crisis intervention, accommodation, and support for mental health and substance dependency.
+SHP also offers life skills and employment programs, promoting well-being and opportunities for personal growth.
 Its mission is to ensure everyone has a place to call home and the chance to live a fulfilling life.

-QSix is the longest running partnership that SHP has had and its support in 2024 led to the charity having its most successful year of fundraising ever.
-Its £10,000 financial donation was doubled to £20,000 through the Big Give campaign and this went to support its growing education, training and employability programme, Achieving Potential.
-The programme is now a decade old and supports hundreds of people every year to gain new skills and find employment.
-A crucial new introduction to the programme this year was a digital skills programme that addresses the lack of confidence and skills that people experiencing homelessness have when using technology.
-Thanks to the funding from QSix more people are now able to search for jobs online, access health services and access their own equipment, including phones and laptops.
+QSix is the longest running partnership that SHP has had, and its support in 2024 led to the charity having its most successful year of fundraising ever.
+Its £10,000 financial donation was doubled to £20,000 through the Big Give campaign and this went to support its growing Education, Training, and Employability program, Achieving Potential.
+The program is now a decade old and supports hundreds of people every year to gain new skills and find employment.
+A crucial new introduction to the program this year was a digital skills program that addresses the lack of confidence and skills that people experiencing homelessness have when using technology.
+Thanks to the funding from QSix more people are now able to search for jobs online, access health services, and access their own equipment, including phones and laptops.
+SPEAR London QSix provides support funding to SPEAR London in the support of SPEAR's mission to end homelessness across Southwest London.

-SPEAR London

-QSix provides support funding to SPEAR London in the support of SPEAR's mission to end homelessness across Southwest London.
 In 2024, SPEAR provided tailored services to 804 individuals, helping them build real and lasting independence over the last year.
 Additionally, corporate volunteers from QSix dedicated time to our Homeless Health Link Service, which helped 252 individuals achieve better health outcomes by improving access to essential services in 2024.

-Home-Start

-For the third consecutive year, QSix has extended its support to Home-Start.
-Home-Start is known for its unique volunteer-led home visiting support, which is aimed at assisting families in various communities across the UK.
+Home Start For the third consecutive year, QSix has extended its support to Home Start.
+Home Start is known for its unique volunteer-led home visiting support, which is aimed at assisting families in various communities across the UK.
 The organisation's primary goal is to ensure that no parent or family feels isolated in the challenging responsibility of raising children.
-Home-Start strongly believes that 'childhood can't wait', emphasising the urgency of providing necessary support to families.
-Through its dedicated volunteers, Home-Start strives to stand alongside families, offering them the support they need to navigate the complexities of parenthood.
+Home Start strongly believes that "childhood can't wait," emphasising the urgency of providing necessary support to families.
+Through its dedicated volunteers, Home Start strives to stand alongside families, offering them the support they need to navigate the complexities of parenthood.

-Governance
+GOVERNANCE

-The Board aims to foster a corporate governance culture that upholds integrity, accountability and transparency throughout the organisation.
+The Board aims to foster a corporate governance culture that upholds integrity, accountability, and transparency throughout the organisation.